josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🌀_System_Governance/📚_Narrative_Management/🦩_from_disability_to_trans_panic_the_reusable_script.md

 Protection is framed as neutral, even compassionate — while the harms of restriction are discounted.

-In both disability and trans contexts, this results in:
+In both disability and trans contexts, this can result in:
 - delayed or denied care
 - worsening mental health
 - increased crisis presentation